 Number. = Approx Map Location; W = WiFi available.

-The proposed Coal Drops development has been a long time in gestation and the cafe originally planned might not happen.
+The proposed Coal Drops development has been a long time in gestation and the cafe originally planned might become a restaurant or night spot instead.

-The Paramount can provide tea and coffee during performance intervals.
+The Paramount can provide hot and cold refreshments before performances and in the intervals.

 The Vault